-Rich Sbardella - MWSD Early – Basic Program
+Rich Sbardella - MWSD Early – Mainstream Program

 The recording is One Horse Reel on Top/Grenn label.
 Patter called by Rich Sbardella.
 This set is called to a more traditional style of music, which is strongly phrased, and the caller is calling well timed prompted modules, not sight calling.